Parthenon

-The Parthenon was built in thanksgiving for the Hellenic victory over Persian invaders during the Greco-Persian Wars.
+The Parthenon was built in the 5th century BC in thanksgiving for the Greek victory over the Persian invaders during the Greco-Persian Wars.
 Like most Greek temples, the Parthenon also served as the city treasury.
 Construction started in 447 BC when the Delian League was at the peak of its power.
-It was completed in 438; work on the decoration continued until 432.
+It was completed in 438 BC; work on the artwork and decorations continued until 432 BC.
 For a time, it served as the treasury of the Delian League, which later became the Athenian Empire.

 In the final decade of the 6th century AD, the Parthenon was converted into a Christian church dedicated to the Virgin Mary.
-After the Ottoman conquest in the mid-fifteenth century, it became a mosque.
+After the Ottoman conquest in the mid-15th century, it became a mosque.
 In the Morean War, a Venetian bomb landed on the Parthenon, which the Ottomans had used as a munitions dump, during the 1687 siege of the Acropolis.
 The resulting explosion severely damaged the Parthenon.
-From 1800 to 1803, the 7th Earl of Elgin took down some of the surviving sculptures, now known as the Elgin Marbles, in an act widely considered, both in its time and subsequently, to constitute vandalism and looting.
+From 1800 to 1803, the 7th Earl of Elgin controversially removed many of the surviving sculptures and subsequently shipped them to England where they are now known as the Elgin Marbles or Parthenon marbles.

-The Parthenon replaced an older temple of Athena, which historians call the Pre-Parthenon or Older Parthenon, that was demolished in the Persian invasion of 480 BC.

 Since 1975, numerous large-scale restoration projects have been undertaken to preserve remaining artefacts and ensure its structural integrity.